hapax/hapax.github.io/research.md

 I study quantum mechanics and gravity, with a particular focus on the AdS/CFT correspondence.
-At the moment, I'm interested in boundary conformal field theories, the black hole information problem, Euclidean wormholes, and statistical mechanics.
+At the moment, I'm interested in boundary conformal field theories, black holes, quantum information and statistical mechanics.
 <!-- You can find papers and brief descriptions below, as well as assorted technical notes.-->

 <figure>